Ezekiel-DA/progvol/README.md

 The NELA logo is the property of NELA.
 All rights reserved.

 # Running
-`node progvol.js`

-The logo file needs to exist and the input data needs to be in a `schedule.xlsx` file in the same directory.
+* Download the 1.0.0 release (or the appropriate version for your OS)
+* Unzip it somewhere
+* Drop `schedule.xlsx` in the same directory
+* Run `progvol-win.exe` (or the appropriate version for your OS)

 # Input format
 * One line per volunteer